PYTHON

 Python try...except...finally

 The finally block executes code that must run no matter what, such as closing files or releasing resources.
-This is often used for cleanup tasks.
+This is often used for cleanup actions.

 try: